 Treasury manages corporate liquidity as well as foreign exchange and commodity exposure.
 Treasury associates develop cash flow forecasts and mobilization strategies, invest cash balances, evaluate financing proposals, execute FX & Commodity hedging plans, and review insurance coverage and terms to support annual renewals.
 (New York)

 A summer internship in Finance at PepsiCo is an opportunity to independently solve a critical business problem.
 Each intern is presented with a timely question for their team, and challenged to both think strategically and engage cross-functional partners to provide a provocative and comprehensive recommendation during their final presentation.
 This structure mirrors the project-based work process of full-time employees.
 Although this process lends itself to great autonomy in setting agenda, workflow and output, interns have the full support and backing of their managers and the broader Finance organization.
 As a class, PepsiCo Finance interns are availed of best-in-class exposure to senior leadership, education on the myriad pieces of the global PepsiCo organization, and opportunities to build relationship with fellow interns across both functions and US PepsiCo headquarters (New York, Dallas and Chicago).
 Qualifications/Requirements What we're looking for:

 Minimum Qualifications - Each candidate is expected to:

-- Currently pursuing a degree in: Finance and/or Accounting (other related majors will be considered)
+- Currently concentrating in: Finance (other related concentrations will be considered)

 - Bright, self-starting, innovative thinkers who are passionate about consumer products

-- Candidates should have a corporate finance interest
+- First-year MBAs should demonstrate leadership experience and corporate finance interest

 - Strong communication, influencing, and problem-solving skills